 This is a FREE offering from Family History Daily to help you with your research.
 Unsubscribe at any time.

-Ethnicity Estimate Report from MyHeritage DNA
+Example Ethnicity Estimate Report from MyHeritage DNA

 MyHeritage DNA also provides a percentage breakdown of regions and populations that you match genetically.

-You’ll notice by comparing the image above to that of Ancestry’s report that the information is similar but not the same.
+You’ll notice by comparing the example above to that of Ancestry’s report that the information is similar but not the same.
 This is not because one test is more accurate than the other, but rather because the data used to compare your DNA is different – as is the software being used to analyze it.

 We encourage you to never take your results from any DNA test at face value.
 Read more about how to best interpret them here.